 "My day to day routine, in short, is to log samples submitted by farmers and then report the results back, following testing at the lab.
 In addition to this I provide support to farmers who are making breeding and selection decisions by explaining the meaning of their results and answering any further questions they may have, mainly over the phone."

-“Dealing face to face with clients is the highlight of my job.
-New Zealand farmers are innovators and it’s interesting to hear the ways they’re implementing genetics on their farm to increase production – for me it really bridges the gap between what I learnt in the classroom and how to integrate it into real life."
+"I also plan and attend a number of events, out of the office, to maintain a face to face relationship with our clients.
+These trips out of the office and dealing face to face with clients interested in genetics are the highlight of my job.
+New Zealand farmers are innovators and it is interesting to hear the ways they are implementing genetics on their farm to increase production – for me it really bridges the gap between what I learnt in a classroom and how to integrate it into real life."